 Description

-KIDDERMINSTER FOREIGN CP SEVERN VALLEY RAILWAY S077NE 5/90 Victoria Bridge - II* Half of this structure lies in the parish of Upper Arley.
-Railway bridge.
-1859-1862 by John Fowler, engineer, for the Severn Valley Railway Company.
-Cast-iron and rusticated sandstone ashlar.
-Main span is a segmental arch composed of 4 ribs each formed from 9 H-section cast-iron pieces bolted together.
-The track above is supported by a network of iron struts.
-The rusticated ashlar abutments have plain parapets and are each pierced by a segmental arch of blue brick with a moulded string course at springing level.
-The tow path is on the west bank between the abutment and the river, on the east bank the abutment wall extends down into the river.
-A painted inscription, repeated in identical wording on each side of the bridge reads: 'Victoria Bridge/1861/John Fowler, Engineer' to the centre.
-To the left: 'Messrs.
-Brassey & Co., Contractors.'
-To the right: 'Cast and erected by the Coalbrookdale Company'.
-L S Snell (editor) Essays towards a History of Bewdley (n d), p 79.
+Victoria Bridge is a railway bridge built between 1859 and 1862 by engineer John Fowler for the Severn Valley Railway Company.
+The structure features cast-iron and rusticated sandstone ashlar.
+Its main span consists of a segmental arch made up of four ribs, each formed from nine H-section cast-iron pieces that are bolted together.
+Above the arch, the track is supported by a network of iron struts.
+The rusticated ashlar abutments have plain parapets and are each pierced by a segmental arch made of blue brick, which includes a moulded string course at the springing level.
+On the west bank, there is a tow path situated between the abutment and the river, while on the east bank, the abutment wall extends down into the river.
+A painted inscription on the bridge reads: 'Victoria Bridge/1861/John Fowler, Engineer' in the center, with 'Messrs.
+Brassey & Co., Contractors.' to the left and 'Cast and erected by the Coalbrookdale Company' to the right.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.